visgl/deck.gl/docs/api-reference/carto/carto-sql-layer.md

 # CartoSQLLayer

 `CartoSQLLayer` is the legacy layer to visualize data hosted in your CARTO account and to apply custom SQL.

-Note:

-- Our recommendation is to migrate the existing code to the new `CartoLayer` because this layer will be removed in a future version.

-With the legacy layer, your code looks like this:

 ```js
 import DeckGL from '@deck.gl/react';
 import {CartoSQLLayer, setDefaultCredentials} from '@deck.gl/carto';